What is Autotest

 Compose a Sub-class of test.test

-The structure is very similar to the concept of unittest
+The structure is very similar to the concept of unittest, the Python default unittest module if you are familiar with unittest.
+For example, the necessary elements are:

 - the

-method is the entry point of the framework.
-Inunittest
+folder_name.run_onemethod is the entry point of the framework.
+Inunittestwe use the prefixtest_of a testing method name.

 Invoke Your Client Job

-Fetch the source of Autotest under HOME
+Fetch the source of Autotest under HOME:

 cd $HOME